ained1/ai-for-the-arts/README.md

 # ai-for-the-arts

+## AI for the Arts and Humanities</h1>

-## Purpose of the repository
+**Purpose of the repository**
-The repository is used to store my code and files alogn with the history of my work.
+The repository is used to store my code and files along with the history of my work.

-## Goals for the end of the course
+**Goals for the end of the course**
 - Learn about ethics within AI
 - Learn how AI can be used for education
+- Learn how to use GitHub